actualbudget/actual/docs/Developers/project-layout.md

 title: 'The Actual Project Structure'
 ---

-Actual is made up of lots of different *packages* in this article we are going to try and explain how each of them fits together to form the project you know as Actual Budget.
+Actual is made up of lots of different *packages*.
+This article covers how they all fit together to form the project you know as Actual Budget.

-All of the actual repositories can be found in the [Actual Budget](https://github.com/actualbudget) organization on GitHub, within that organization you will then find the following repositories
+All of the repositories can be found in the [Actual Budget](https://github.com/actualbudget) organization on GitHub, within that organization you will then find the following repositories

 * [Actual](https://github.com/actualbudget/actual)
 * [Actual Server](https://github.com/actualbudget/actual-server)